holgatekyle/fast_food_protein/app/views/blog/published/best-healthy-fast-food.md

 created_at: "Sept 3, 2014"
 ---

-We review the best healthy fast food items on [our website](http://www.fastfoodprotein.com/search) (so far) and give you tips on staying healthy when eating fast food.
+A review of the best healthy fast food items on [our website](http://www.fastfoodprotein.com/search) (so far) and give you tips on staying healthy when eating fast food.

 <!--more-->